 - Enhanced customer service with access to usage data and remote connect/disconnect

-Building Blocks of AMI
+Building Blocks of Advanced Metering Infrastructure

-AMI includes various hardware and software components, all of which play a role in measuring energy consumption and transmitting information about energy, water, and gas usage to utility companies and customers.
-The overarching technological components of AMI include
+AMI includes various hardware and software components.
+All of which play a role in measuring energy consumption and transmitting information about energy, water, and gas usage to utility companies and customers.
+The overarching technological components of AMI include:

-- Smart Meters– Advanced meter devices have the capacity to collect information about energy, water, and gas usage at various intervals and transmit the data through fixed communication networks to utility, as well as receiving information like pricing signals from utility and conveying it to the consumer.
+- Firstly, Smart Meters– Advanced meter devices have the capacity to collect information about energy, water, and gas usage at various intervals and transmit the data through fixed communication networks to utility, as well as receiving information like pricing signals from utility and conveying it to the consumer.

 - Meter Data Acquisition System– Software applications on the Control Center hardware and the DCUs (Data Concentrator Units) used to acquire data from meters via the communication network and send it to the MDMS